 Ordinance reads that it is unlawful for any person to own or maintain an animal in such a manner to cause a public nuisance.
 Examples of situations which would constitute a nuisance are:

-Failing to remove feces deposited by a dog on any public street, sidewalk, gutter, park or other publicly owned or private property unless the owner of the property has given permission allowing such use of the property.
+- Failing to remove feces deposited by a dog on any public street, sidewalk, gutter, park or other publicly owned or private property unless the owner of the property has given permission allowing such use of the property.
 Dog waste is raw sewage.
 Roundworms, E. coli, and Giardia are just a few of the many harmful microorganisms that can be transmitted from pet waste to humans.
 Some can last in your yard for as long as four years if not cleaned up.
 Children who play outside and adults who garden are at greatest risk of infection.
 Pet waste is one of the causes of bacterial contamination of streams in Mecklenburg County.

 If you have any questions about a possible nuisance situation, please call 311.

 Please note the following:

 Animal owners that are first time offenders will receive a warning citation before a violation citation is written.

 It could take up to 48 hours for an officer to respond to any of the complaints listed above.